nonwiz/nonwiz/posts/nonwizs-iteration.md

 **Fourth**

 Currently, this site is fourth iteration of the above.
-Some ideas I have in mind for further improvement:

-* Add a back button that link to previous page.
-* Adding pinned posts to home page / posts / command. // still considering on this.
-* Add some margin between content and page's tags and title.

-If you have any good suggestions, feel free to ping me at [Gmail](mailto:bdchanbroset@gmail.com).